danikirillov/movies-api/documentation/to_do.md

-1. Add security
+1. Add https and some api token provider
-2. Add integration test
-2. create rating stuff and docker compose